hbldh/pybankid/docs/examples.rst

 Running the application
 ~~~~~~~~~~~~~~~~~~~~~~~

-1. Navigate your terminal to the same folder that this README resides in.
+1. Navigate your terminal to the same folder that this ``README.md`` resides in.
 2. Create a virtualenv: ``python -m venv .venv``
 3. Activate it.
 4. Install requirements: ``pip install -r requirements.txt``